 Although her difficulties were painful, it was through persecution that enabled Alice to grow as a person.
 She credited the time that she spent as an outcast as being instrumental in allowing her to view people and things as they truly are.
 She says that the cruelty enabled her to make more realistic observations of people and to be patient in nuturing relationships.
 The tragedy of losing her eye also enabled Alice to see that her body was merely a covering, hiding the person she truly was inside.

 At the age of fourteen, Alice visited her older brother, Bill in Boston.
 He realized the shame she faced as a result of her scar.
 So while Alice was babysitting for him during the summer, Bill took Alice to a local hospital where he paid for her to undergo surgery to have the scar removed.
 After the eye healed only a blue crater was left in place of where the white cataract used to be.

 When it is gone, Alice transformed from a girl who could not lift her head to look others in the eye into one who could be proud.
 She began to speak up in classes and her grades improved significantly so much so that by the end of high school, Alice graduated as valedictorian.
 She also succeeded in making many new friends in the time after her operation.
 Alice made so many new friends that she was elected as the most popular student in high school by her graduating class.
 She was even voted to be queen of the senior prom.

 |Back to the Top|

 This page was created, written and designed March 1999.
-You can send comments by e-mail to the following address
+You can send comments by e-mail to the following dress

+firstname.lastname@example.org.
 Copyrighted April 7, 1999.
-None of the material on this website may be used without the permission of the webmistress.
+None of the material on this website can be used without the permission of the webmistress.